 So, the Cambodia label on that t-shirt marks just one stop along a vast global journey.
 Indeed, before you bought it in the UK, the t-shirt – and the raw materials behind it – probably travelled between 25,000km and a whopping 64,000km (over-one-and-a-half times the Earth’s circumference).

 A long way around

-A supply chain of this length is alarming – but the broader implications are starker still.
+A supply chain of this length is striking – but the broader implications are starker still.
 A typical t-shirt is expected to produce 6.75kg of carbon during its production and sale.
 A product’s carbon footprint is often estimated by adding up the carbon generated during the entire production process.
 This includes, for example, the growth of the cotton, its processing into textiles, its manufacture into clothing, transport, retail, usage, and disposal.
 When a country imports a product, all of these emissions are added to its imported, or embodied, carbon footprint.
 Since the processes involved are so complex and varied, however, we tend to use average figures for a given part of the production process, rather than empirically measuring the entire supply chain.